Nuitka/Nuitka-website/posts/nuitka-progress-winter-2015.rst

 Nuitka is making more and more break through progress.
 And you can be a part of it.
 Now.

-You can join and should do so now, just
+You can join and should do so now, just `follow this link
-`follow this link <http://nuitka.net/doc/user-manual.html#join-nuitka>`_ or become part of the `mailing list <http://nuitka.net/pages/mailinglist.html>`_ and help me there with request I make, e.g. review posts of mine, test out things, pick up small jobs, answer questions of newcomers, you know the drill probably.
+<http://nuitka.net/doc/user-manual.html#join-nuitka>`_ or become part of the
+mailing list (since closed) and help me there with request I make, e.g. review posts of mine, test out things, pick up small jobs, answer questions of newcomers, you know the drill probably.

 Videos
 ++++++